bjoo/SyCLDslash/README.md

 * `-DQDPXX_DIR=<qdp-install-location>/share` - points to the `share` directory of an installation of QDP++ which contains a `FindQDPXX.cmake` file.

 * `-DMG_FORTRANLIKE_COMPLEX=ON` enables (RIRIRIRI) storage for complex numbers in vectors.
-Turning it to 'OFF'
+Turning it to 'OFF' selects a more vector oriented storage order of (RRRR...)(IIII...)

-*  `-DMG_USE_NEIGHBOR_TABLE=OFF` (if set to 'ON` would use a neighbour table taht is actualy a lookup table.
-Currently this is set to OFF as that option is not currently supported, neighbor indices are explicitly computed.
+*  `-DMG_USE_NEIGHBOR_TABLE=OFF` (if set to 'ON` would use a neighbour table that is actualy a lookup table.
+This option is not currently implemented properly, neighbor indices are explicitly computed, and this option should remain 'OFF')

 * `-DMG_USE_LAYOUT_LEFT=OFF` ( if set to `ON` selects left index fastest indexing for View objects, if set to `OFF` uses right fastest indexing, following Kokkos. )